THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 Where to eat gelato in Cinque Terre

-Gelateria Vernazza: The gelato here is incredibly creamy and flavors were unique, seasonal and used some regional ingredients from Cinque Terre.
-And if it’s seriously hot, you should try their a granita al limone, incredibly refreshing in the heat of the summer.
+Gelateria Vernazza: The gelato here is incredibly creamy, and the flavors are unique and seasonal and use some regional ingredients from Cinque Terre.
+And if it’s seriously hot, you should try their granita al limone, which is incredibly refreshing in the heat of the summer.

 Via Roma 13, 19018, Vernazza, Italy;+39 0187 182 0499